ej-shafran/ed/README.md

 ## Build

-Bootstrap the `anti`build executable:
+Bootstrap the `nob`uild executable:

 ```shell
 $ gcc -o nob nob.c
 ```

+The `nob` executable will be created, which you can use to do several things within the project's scope.

+Run `./nob --help` to see general help about the executable.

-You can then use it (it will rebuild itself):
+You can build the project (the `nob` executable will rebuild itself):

 ``` shell
 $ ./nob build
 ```

-Run `./nob --help` to see all available options.
+Run `./nob run -h` to see options for the `test` subcommand.

+## Run

 The resulting executable is placed in `./build/main`, which you can use to run the program.